 In the course of this the Sankey diagram gained popularity, especially in Germany, where the economy focused on material and energy efficiency due to the reparation payments after World War I.

 Today this kind of chart is used worldwide for data visualization, e.g. in material flow analyzes and energy management systems.

 Below you find some examples of several Sankey diagrams.
 Each diagram was created using our software e!Sankey.
 Just try out by yourself, how easy it is, to create appealing Sankey diagrams using e!Sankey.

-In this Sankey diagram (in German) you can see the energy balance for a passenger car.
-Besides the energy actually used for motion at the wheel ("mechanische Energie") a large part of the energy is lost, especially as heat losses.
-Additionally we can identify the additional energy consumers (water pump, steering support, etc.) in the car.
+In this diagram (in German) you can see the energy balance for a passenger car.
+Besides the energy actually used for motion at the wheel ("mechanische Energie") a large part of is lost, especially as heat losses.
+Additionally we can identify the additional consumers (water pump, steering support, etc.) in the car.

 The figures are given as percentage values, as well as in absolute numbers (based on a fuel consumption of 6,57 Liter/100 km).
 All arrows within the chart can be distinguished by color, and are – by definition – proportional in their width to the flow quantities they represent.

 Example 2: Food Supply Chain

 In this rather simple chart we can see losses along a process chain for food.
 In every step the losses are shown as an arrow branching out to the bottom, labeled with percentages (mass-%).

 So here we have no absolute quantitites (although the diagram is based on real data), but only proportions.
 One could call this the "efficiency" of food production, processing and consumption.